 - Applications should be made in English as a single MS Word or PDF file and sent to email@example.com.
 Applicants are requested to include ‘PhD Scholarship’ in the email subject, but should not expect acknowledgement of receipt.

 - All applications should include: a) a project title, b) a max 100-word project summary, c) a max 600-word description of the research to be conducted; d) a short breakdown of how the money will be spent, together with details of any other funding received; e) an academic CV.
 Applicants should ensure that an academic advisor sends a reference to the same email address by the 31st January deadline.
 Applications without a reference will not be considered.

 - Candidates may apply for other scholarships and awards from ARTES, but are unlikely to be successful in more than one category in any one year.

-- Application is open to any student or scholar who can demonstrate compliance with the criteria set out above, other than employees of Coll & Cortés, committee members of ARTES, or their immediate families.
+- Application is open to any student or scholar who can demonstrate compliance with the criteria set out above, other than employees of CEEH, committee members of ARTES, or their immediate families.
 Scholarships are not awarded to students who have not yet begun their programme of study, are valid for one year only, and are not renewable.

 - Applications will be assessed according to the following criteria: Originality of research, significance of research, feasibility of successful completion, academic rigour (command of the field, spelling, fluency etc), potential of the applicant (an assessment of the strength of the CV, taking into account the student’s current status), financial need, strength of reference.

-- Successful scholarship winners are normally informed by 1st March, and are invited to attend a presentation ceremony held in London in July.
+- Successful scholarship winners are normally informed by 15th March, and are invited to attend a presentation ceremony held at the ARTES AGM in June or July.
 They are required to write a 600-word report on their funded research project, to be sent to firstname.lastname@example.org within nine months of receipt of the scholarship.